monsoonmaelstrom/book2/book2.md

 Liam laughs.
 “You said the room was claustrophobic and then practically ran up to the deck.
 What else would you possibly be doing?”

-“I could have just been getting some air,” I say.
+“I could have just been getting some air,” I comment.

 “But you weren’t, were you?”

 “No. Have you seen how tall the mast is?”
 I ask wistfully.

 “Why would you want to go up there?”
-Michael asks.
+Michael questions.

 “Why *wouldn’t* you?”
 I answer.
 “Imagine being up there in a storm,” I let myself daydream about it for a minute.
 “It would be glorious.”